VakhoKontridze/VCore/README.md

 #### Modal Presenter

-Manager that allows for creating and presentation of custom modals.
+API that allows for creating and presentation of custom modals.

 For additional info, refer to "Modal Presenter" documentation.